Best Cheap Health Insurance in Nebraska (2026)

 Cheap Nebraska health insurance plans by city

-Ambetter sells the cheapest health insurance plans in Omaha and Lincoln, with coverage starting at $557 per month before discounts.
+Oscar Insurance Co. sells the cheapest health insurance plans in Lincoln, with coverage starting at $681 per month before discounts.

-In fact, the Standard Silver plan from Ambetter is the most affordable Silver plan, no matter where you live in Nebraska.
+However, Blue Cross and Blue Shield has the cheapest Silver plans in Omaha, Bellevue, Grand Island and Kearney.
 But just because a plan is the cheapest doesn't mean it's the best option for you.
 Compare your options and think about your medical needs as well as your monthly budget.

 Cheapest health insurance plans by NE county